Thresher Shark Dives and Schedule

 You are very lucky - there has never been a better time to come for thresher sharks :-) Sightings have been amazing, the best in the 20 years we have been here!

-Threshers always used to be most common at dawn, but we are now getting sightings throughout the morning.
+Threshers used to be most common at dawn, but we are now getting sightings throughout the morning.
 So we usually offer double shark dives, and our new three-shark-dive trips are proving very popular.
-We also offer 3-dive day trips starting with one shark dive followed by a double dive at Gato, our other most poplar site, known for close encounters with whitetip reef sharks, and some amazing macro life.
+We also offer 3-dive day trips starting with Monad followed by a double dive at Gato, our other most poplar site, known for close encounters with whitetip reef sharks, and some amazing macro life.
+Find out more about our dive sites.

 • Monad, Kimud